eigenein/protobuf/README.md

 [![PyPI – Python](https://img.shields.io/pypi/pyversions/pure-protobuf.svg)](https://pypi.org/project/pure-protobuf/#files)
 [![License](https://img.shields.io/pypi/l/pure-protobuf.svg)](https://github.com/eigenein/protobuf/blob/master/LICENSE)

-## Dataclasses

-`pure-protobuf` allows you to take advantages of the standard [`dataclasses`](https://docs.python.org/3/library/dataclasses.html) module to define message types.
-It is preferred over the legacy interface for new projects.
-The dataclasses interface is available in Python 3.6 and higher.

-The legacy interface is deprecated and still available via `pure_protobuf.legacy`.

 This guide describes how to use `pure-protobuf` to structure your data.
 It tries to follow [the standard developer guide](https://developers.google.com/protocol-buffers/docs/proto3).
 It also assumes that you're familiar with Protocol Buffers.

 ### Defining a message type